K. D. Singh (field hockey): As a player

 Singh was first selected to the All-India Hockey Team in 1946-47 for the tour to Afghanistan.
 After that there was no looking back and he rose quickly to be one of the deadliest forward the hockey world has known.
 In 1947, while playing alongside Dhyan Chand during the East Africa tour he outscored the wizard by netting 70 goals while the wizard got 62.
 Even before he was selected as vice- captain of 1948 Olympic team he was being compared to Dhyan Chand.
 He played in the capacity of vice-captain in the 1948 Olympic Games.
 The Indian team won a gold medal on this occasion.
-The 1948 outing was the first Olympic participation of India as an independent nation, which made the gold medal victory a very important achievement for the nascent nation even though it had won the Olympic gold in 1928, 1932 and 1936.He scored 4 goals in 1948 olympics including one in semi-final against Netherlands.
+The 1948 outing was the first Olympic participation of India as an independent nation, which made the gold medal victory a very important achievement for the nascent nation even though it had won the Olympic gold in 1928, 1932 and 1936.
+He scored 4 goals in the 1948 Olympics including one in the semi-final against Netherlands.
 Such was his performance in 1948 Olympics that one of the leading British newspapers wrote:

 "Babu's performance was as near to perfection as was possible.
 Scintillating dribbling and adroit through passes characterized his play and he was the chief instigator in completely tying the dogged England defense.
 On many occasions he dribbled past whole defence with ease throughout the tournament.
 He was the brain behind the attacks.
 It is tempting to write that Babu is as elusive as Dhyan Chand."

 He was made captain of the Indian team in 1949, this year out of 236 goals scored, he had netted 99 goals, maximum by any member of the team.

 He was the captain of the Indian team, which won the gold medal at the 1952 Helsinki Olympic Games.He scored 2 goals in 1952 Olympics, including one in the quarterfinal and one in the final against Netherlands.
 His performance in 1952 Olympics was described as 'poetic', where he was the mastermind and playmaker of the team.
 Former New Zealand captain Cyril Walter wrote:

 "I run out of adjectives in trying to describe his superlative dribbling and the timing and geometrical accuracy of his passing.
 Babu's dribbling is poetry in motion."

 He was a legendary field hockey player primarily known for his exceptional dribbling and passing abilities.
 While it is possible that he scored significantly more goals throughout his career, only 175 goals have been officially documented.
 These documented goals include those from 1949, a series from 1947 where he outperformed Dhyan Chand, and goals scored in the 1948 and 1952 Olympics.
 Given that these records only cover specific instances, it’s likely that his actual goal tally is higher.
 Similarly, while his actual number of appearances may be much higher, around 80 appearances are currently known.